siva600/keyword_search_automation/README.md

 2. plot_graph: This function takes dictionary type input and displays a plot with x-axis as directory name and y-axis as a bar graph with no.of times the keyword occurs.

+Test module tests three test cases.
+One for validating valid dirname, keyword and expected output.
+Other for testing exception handling and rest for testing valid keyword.